Divergence of regulation is the biggest fear and a no-deal is the worst scenario for the aeronautics and chemical industries.

 The risk of divergence and deregulation

 The British and EU chemical sectors were strongly interconnected, and from the onset of Brexit negotiations it had stood united in favour of an agreement for frictionless trade in chemicals.
 A no-deal needed to be averted, said Rene von Sloten, executive director of the Industrial Policy Programme at the European Chemical Industry Council (CEFIC).
 He too underlined regulation as the industry's key area of concern.
-"We are convinced that the UK should be included in the EU REACH regulation and also in the ECHA", he said.

 Kate Young, Brexit and chemicals campaigner at CHEM Trust warned that it was essential to keep a level playing field.
 The UK should aim to stay as close as possible to REACH, which should in turn be translated into UK legislation.